 For detailed instructions on how to get to Leland Snowplay CLICK HERE!

-Please, please, please, DO NOT rely on your GPSr to navigate in the mountains.
+Please, please, please, DO NOT rely on your GPS to navigate in the mountains.
 There are known problems with the geocoding used by most commercial geospatial navigation software.
-We receive phone calls daily from people who got lost using their GPSr to navigation to Leland Snowplay, and there is nothing we can do to help you once you take that wrong turn.
+We receive phone calls daily from people who got lost using their GPS to navigation to Leland Snowplay, and there is nothing we can do to help you once you take that wrong turn.
 The directions to Leland Snowplay are so simple, a caveman could understand them.
-Ditch the GPSr.
+Ditch the GPS.
 Read the instructions.
 Buy a map.
 Don’t get lost.

 We are located at the end of Leland Meadow Road, off of Highway 108, 33 miles past the city of Sonora and 4 miles past the town of Strawberry.

 Unfortunately, we are unable to predict future weather any more than you can.
 We get our weather reports from the same sources you do; the National Weather Service, the 5 o’clock News, and commercial weather apps.
 We have no special insights into the future, be it 72 hours from now or a month from now.
-However, you can find current and publically available weather forecasts for the next 6 day if you CLICK HERE!
+However, you can find current and publicly available weather forecasts for the next 6 days if you go to https://weather.com and type in Strawberry, CA.

 In like manner, snow conditions can change rapidly, from powdery, to slushy, to frozen, to wet, to sticky, to dry, and back again; from day to day or even hour to hour.
 Although we maintain a well groomed hill via snowmaking equipment and our snowcats, snow conditions change with the weather.
 We’ve seen dry years with no snow in January, and wet years with 12 feet of snow in April.
 The best we can give you is our weekly updates via facebook.